grammyjs/website/site/docs/plugins/README.md

 Well, a different kind of gold! grammY can take advantage of two types of plugins: _middleware plugins_ and _transformer plugins_.
 In simple terms, plugins in grammY return either a middleware function or a transformer one.
-Let's talk about the differences.
+Let’s talk about the differences.

 ### Type I: Middleware Plugins